opendcs/opendcs/docs/source/start-lrgs.rst

 LRGS Installation and Setup
 ###########################

-This Document is part of the OpenDCS Software Suite for environmental data acquisition and processing.
+This document is part of the OpenDCS Software Suite for environmental data acquisition and processing.
 The project home is: https://github.com/opendcs/opendcs